Nagendra1997/mesibo-documentation/livestreaming.md

 The `call` method takes the following parameters:
 - The ID of the HTML element where the video will be rendered
 - A callback function `on_stream` where you will be notified of the stream
-- A callback function `on_status` whre you will be notified when the mute status changes, there is a change in quality of the stream,etc
+- A callback function `on_status` where you will be notified when the mute status changes, there is a change in quality of the stream,if the participant has hung up, etc

 For example, if the ID of the HTML element where the video will be displayed is `video-stream` then, we can connect to the call as follows:
 ```javascript